Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: Preliminaries

 Large Language Models (LLMs), including prominent examples such as the GPT series~\cite{ouyang_training_2022} and LLaMa series~\cite{touvron2023llama,Touvron_Martin_Stone_Albert_Almahairi_Babaei_Bashlykov_Batra_Bhargava_Bhosale_et}, represent a significant advancement in natural language processing.
 Trained on massive, diverse textual corpora, these models exhibit remarkable performance across tasks such as text generation and question answering.

-However, general-purpose LLMs—while powerful—often lack domain-specific precision due to the static nature of their pretraining data.
+However, general-purpose LLMs, while powerful, often lack domain-specific precision because their pretraining data is static.
 To address this, two complementary strategies have emerged: \textit{fine-tuning}~\cite{ding2023parameter} and \textit{Retrieval-Augmented Generation} (RAG)~\cite{Lewis_Perez_Piktus_Petroni}.
 Fine-tuning customizes a pretrained LLM for a particular domain using a smaller, task-specific dataset, improving its ability to produce accurate and context-sensitive responses.
 In the software engineering domain, fine-tuned models such as CodeLLaMa~\cite{roziere2023code} have proven effective in code generation~\cite{weyssow2023exploring, li2024extracting}, program repair~\cite{silva2023repairllama, huang2025comprehensive}, vulnerability auditing~\cite{sun2024gptscan, ma2024combining}, and dynamic analysis~\cite{zhong2025defiscope, zhang2025low}.
-Meanwhile, RAG enhances model outputs by retrieving relevant textual information from an external corpus at inference time~\cite{Lewis_Perez_Piktus_Petroni}, enabling LLMs to access up-to-date, domain-specific content~\cite{zhang2024acfix, LLM4Vuln, PropertyGPT25, ji2025measuring} without additional training.
+Meanwhile, RAG enhances model outputs by retrieving relevant textual information from an external corpus at inference time~\cite{Lewis_Perez_Piktus_Petroni}, allowing LLMs to access up-to-date, domain-specific content~\cite{zhang2024acfix, LLM4Vuln, PropertyGPT25, ji2025measuring} without additional training.

-These advances motivate a fundamental rethinking of how string-based features—long regarded as static, noisy, or superficial—can be integrated into malware classification pipelines.
-In traditional systems, string features (e.g., API names, file paths, registry keys, or command-line options) have often been treated as auxiliary or ignored entirely in favor of behavioral or statistical indicators.
-Yet as demonstrated in early research, strings are rich in semantic content and often highly discriminative, particularly when considered at the family level.
+These advances motivate a fundamental rethinking of how string-based features, long regarded as static, noisy, or superficial, can be integrated into malware classification pipelines.
+In traditional systems, string features, such as API names, file paths, registry keys, or command-line options, have often been treated as auxiliary or ignored entirely in favor of behavioral or statistical indicators.
+Yet, as early research has shown, strings contain rich semantic content and are often highly discriminative, especially when considered at the family level.

-Despite their ubiquity in binary files and their interpretability, string features have often been dismissed in recent malware classification systems.
-As shown in our review in \mysec\ref{sec:background-review}, most existing works either exclude string features or embed them as auxiliary signals within high-dimensional representations.
-This trend reflects broader concerns about strings being easily obfuscated, sparse, and less reliable than behavior traces or statistical patterns.